blacktop/ipsw/docs/content/docs/commands/download.md

 > Queries the [ipsw.me](https://ipsw.me) API

-Only download and decompress the kernelcaches _(not supported on Windows)_
+Only download and decompress the kernelcaches

 - Single kernelcache